Strings and near-extremal black holes in theories with large $\mathcal{N}=4$ superconformal symmetry: Introduction

 To set the stage for our analysis, let us recall some salient features of the $\asx{\stso}$ geometry.
 Without loss of generality, we will view it as a Type IIB superstring background, the IIA description being related by T-duality on the $\mathbf{S}^1$.
 The geometry can be analyzed in the RNS formalism when the compactification is supported by NS-NS B-flux threading the two $\mathbf{S}^3$s.
 The worldsheet description comprises $\slt$ and $\sut$ super-WZW models, along with a free $\mathcal{N}=1$ superconformal field theory.
 An advantage of this string compactification is that it allows us to access the regime of string scale \AdS{3} geometries, including the tensionless limit in the RNS formalism~\cite{Gaberdiel:2018rqv}, which was recently exploited in~\cite{Gaberdiel:2024dva}.
 This observation, in particular, should allow one to examine near-extremal BTZ black hole thermodynamics deep within the stringy regime.
 This contrasts with the compactifications on $T^4$ or $K3$ where one is unable to access the tensionless string limit within the RNS formalism.

 We first analyze the worldsheet torus partition function for the target space having a Euclidean \AdS{3} component with periodically identified time coordinate.
-This partition function, upon integration over the worldsheet modulus, captures the contribution of a single saddle point geometry to the dual spacetime CFT free energy.
+This partition function, which was previously computed in~\cite{Ashok:2020dnc},\footnote{We thank the referee for alerting us to this paper.} upon integration over the worldsheet modulus, captures the contribution of a single saddle point geometry to the dual spacetime CFT free energy.
 This result already suffices to show that the spectrum of the worldsheet is consistent with the supergravity analysis of~\cite{Eberhardt:2017fsi}, as was argued earlier from the zero-mode analysis in~\cite{Eberhardt:2018sce}.
 Moreover, we demonstrate that the zero-mode part of the worldsheet spectrum captures accurately the spectrum of the boundary supergravitons.

 Specifically, as described in~\cite{Ferko:2024uxi} we find that the worldsheet partition function can be organized into representations of the superisometry algebra of the background geometry, which in the present case is the algebra $\Dta \oplus \overline{\Dta}$.
 Here $\alpha$ parameterizes the relative sizes of the two $\mathbf{S}^3$s, whose isometries are $\sut$ R-symmetries of this global algebra.
 Since the worldsheet partition function is the spacetime CFT free energy, upon exponentiation (which implements the sum over the free string Fock space) we obtain a piece of the superconformal characters.
 To obtain the full superconformal character, one has to start with this seed and implement an elliptic average.
 Geometrically, this corresponds to the statement that the full superconformal character not only receives contribution from the thermal \AdS{3} geometry with fixed R-symmetry chemical potentials, but also from configurations which differ by integral shifts of these chemical potentials.
 The latter correspond to geometries with non-trivial gauge potentials, cf.~\cite{Kraus:2006nb}.
 Carrying out the exercise, we arrive at the expression for the partition function, cleanly expressed in terms of the spacetime superconformal characters.
 This discussion largely parallels the analysis in~\cite{Ferko:2024uxi}, without any surprises, as long as $\lads > \ell_s$.